-Described by the Right Honourable Lord Chief Justice of England and Wales, (Lord Thomas of Cwmgiedd, Kt.
-PC), as making ‘attractive and measured submissions’ and advancing his arguments ‘eloquently’, and commended by the Right Honourable Vice President of the Criminal Division of the Court of Appeal (Lady Justice Hallett, DBE PC) for leading the submissions in a complex 6 appellant appeal, Tom is considered a rising star.
+Tom was described by the former Lord Chief Justice of England and Wales, (Lord Thomas of Cwmgiedd, PC), as making ‘attractive and measured submissions’ and advancing his arguments ‘elo-quently’ in a complex sentencing appeal.
+He was commended by the former Vice President of the Criminal Division of the Court of Appeal (Lady Justice Hallett, DBE PC) for leading the submissions in a complex 6 appellant appeal against conviction.
+He was complimented by Lord Justice Haddon-Cave for his ‘able’ submissions in an application to lift reporting restrictions, in a complex and high- profile case.
+And was praised by the current Lord Chief Justice (Lord Burnett of Maldon, PC) for his succinct and powerful submissions in a successful appeal against a wasted costs order made against a solicitor.
+Tom is considered a rising star.

-He is a specialist criminal and regulatory practitioner, with a national practice and a proven track record of success.
+He is a specialist criminal and regulatory practitioner, with a nationwide practice and a proven track record of success.

-Tom has been instructed in a wide range of criminal cases as leading and junior counsel, including: fraud and money laundering, serious financial crimes and insider trading, complex drugs conspiracies, homicides - including corporate manslaughter (on which Tom has lectured), organized crime and international firearms trafficking, and serious sexual offences.
+Tom has been instructed in a wide range of criminal cases as leading and junior counsel, including: fraud and money laundering; serious financial crimes and insider trading; complex drugs conspiracies; homicides - including corporate manslaughter (on which Tom has lectured); organized crime and international firearms trafficking; modern slavery; terrorism; and serious sexual offences.
 Tom has a particular expertise in in cases of fraud (including missing trader intra community frauds and cyber-frauds).
-Tom’s recent cyber-fraud cases involved: attacks on the Carbon Credit registries of the United Nations, the Federal Republic of Germany and the Kingdom of Spain worth over 5 million, a control word sharing fraud on Virgin Media using offshore proxy servers worth over 50 million, and illegal music file sharing.
+Tom’s recent cyber-fraud cases involved: attacks on the Carbon Credit registries of the United Nations, the Federal Republic of Germany and the Kingdom of Spain worth over 5 million GBP; a control word sharing fraud on Virgin Media using offshore proxy servers worth over 50 million GBP; and illegal music file sharing.
 Tom also accepts instructions in civil frauds.